Newport, Abergavenny and Hereford Railway: Authorisation

 In the first half of the 1840s a scheme was conceived to link the industrial centres of the West Midlands directly with the metal industries of South Wales.
 The idea became the Welsh Midland Railway, and it would have run from Worcester via Hereford and Brecon to join the Taff Vale Railway.
 However the financial chaos following the Railway Mania resulted in that scheme being dropped.

 It was revived as a more modest scheme, and the Newport, Abergavenny and Hereford Railway was incorporated on 3 August 1846.
 It had been proposed to build the line to Newport, but the Monmouthshire Railway and Canal Company had been authorised in 1845 to build its Newport and Pontypool line, and Parliament declined to authorise a duplicate route.
-Instead the NA&HR Act authorised it to build from a junction with the intended Newport and Pontypool Railway in the parish of Llanvrechva to Hereford.
+Instead the Newport, Abergavenny and Hereford Railway Act 1846 (9 & 10 Vict. c. ccciii) authorised it to build from a junction with the intended Newport and Pontypool Railway in the parish of Llanvrechva to Hereford.
 It was to take over and use the alignments of three earlier tramroads: the Llanvihangel, Grosmont and Hereford Railways.
 Their acquisition was strategic, in order to obtain the right of way, and very little use was made of the tramroads themselves by the NA&HR.

-A further Act was passed the following year authorising minor changes to the route, and a junction with the Shrewsbury and Hereford Railway.
+A further act of Parliament, the Newport, Abergavenny and Hereford Railway (Deviations) Act 1847 (10 & 11 Vict. c. lxxxvi), was passed the following year authorising minor changes to the route, and a junction with the Shrewsbury and Hereford Railway.
 The timing of the 1846 authorisation was unfortunate, as the continuing financial crisis at the time made it impossible to raise money for railway schemes, and for some years no attempt was made to start building the line.
-Nevertheless, in 1847 the Company also applied, and secured, authorisation for the Taff Vale Extension line, from Llanvrechva to a junction with the Taff Vale Railway near Quakers Yard, requiring a further £400,000 of capital.
+Nevertheless, in 1847 the company also applied, and secured, authorisation in the Newport, Abergavenny and Hereford Railway (Extension to Taff Vale Railway) Act 1847 (10 & 11 Vict. c. clxxvii) for the Taff Vale Extension line, from Llanvrechva to a junction with the Taff Vale Railway near Quakers Yard, requiring a further £400,000 of capital.